April 11-14: We'll be in residency at Cornell University! Click here to learn more.

 If you like Johann Sebastian Bach, you'll love Elisabeth Jacquet de La Guerre!

-The nitty gritty stuff (for technically-minded and curious readers!)
+The detailed stuff (for technically-minded and curious readers!)

 Our database is structured as a directed graph, with vertices (nodes) representing composers and directed edges representing recommendations.
 The composers we want to recommend are labelled "interesting" and colored purple.
 All composers in our database may have recommendations, but only "interesting" composers may receive recommendations.